JelleZijlstra/autotyping/README.md

     default that is named `foo` with `bar.Baz`.
 For example, use `--annotate-named-param uid:my_types.Uid` to annotate any `uid`
     parameter in your codebase with no default as `my_types.Uid`.
+  - `--guess-common-names`: infer certain parameter types from their names based on common patterns in open-source Python code.
+For example, infer that a `verbose` parameter is of type `bool`.
 - Annotating magical methods:
   - `--annotate-magics`: add type annotation to certain magic methods.
     Currently this does the following: